 In connecting celebrations with families and highlighting how celebrations manifest themselves in the context of a family, children will come to understand that everyone’s celebrations and traditions—including their own—are culturally significant and meaningful.
 Because so much of our approach is a result of the individual teacher and children collaborating together, different teachers and different age groups will express their thoughts and their enthusiasms in unique ways.
 The primary goals in our handling of holidays are to honestly reflect the diverse experiences of the children in the group and to give an authentic glimpse of the traditions, culture, and values of our families in an accessible, developmentally appropriate and concrete way.

-As Thanksgiving is right around the corner and the official holiday season begins, remember that kids pick up on your stress and tension.
+As Thanksgiving has recently passed, and the official holiday season begins, remember that kids pick up on your stress and tension.
 They will more likely be anxious if you are anxious.
 Don’t feel like you have to cram in every party and every event and every happy, holiday moment!
 Prioritize and don’t be afraid to say “No” if you are feeling stretched too thin.
 Keep your sense of humor, enjoy your kids (and extended family!) for who they are.

 Happiest of Happy Everything to you and yours from your family at Greenhouse,